NucleusPowered/site-v1/docs/modules/info.md

 To update the file, simply edit the file, then run `/nucleus reload`.
 If you want a different (or no) title for the MOTD, this can be changed in the `main.conf` file, see `info.motd-title`.

-The MOTD supports tokens, see the section "Tokens/Variables" below.
+The MOTD supports tokens, see the section "Tokens/Variables" below, and links, see the "Links in /info and /motd" section.

 ## Server Info files